spsforks/QB64-Wiki/INPUT$.md

 ## Example(s)

-*Example 1:* A keyboard limited length entry can be made with a fixed blinking cursor.
+A keyboard limited length entry can be made with a fixed blinking cursor.
 Entry must be completed before it can be shown.

 ```vb